subtirelumihail/graphql-presentation/keynote.md

 - graphql: is a query language for APIs and a runtime queries.
 - prisma: is the glue between your GraphQL API and database.
 Implement resolvers using  bindings and delegate queries to  the  query engine
 - prisma-binding: is a tool that simplifies the GraphQL implementions of the resolvers by delegating execution of queries to the API.
-- graphql-yoga: is a Fully-featured GraphQL Server which handles the network configurations, cors, middlewares and other server stuff.
+- graphql-yoga: is a Fully-featured GraphQL Server that  handles the network configurations, cors, middlewares and other server stuff.
 - docker: is a container that will allow our app to be packaged as an application with all of the parts it needs.
 </aside>

 <aside class="notes">
-Also make sure to have ngraphql, prisma globally.
+Also make sure to have ngraphql, prisma installed globally.
 Now I will go through all the steps.

 For the database we have created a folder prisma where we have initiated prisma using the prisma init command.
 Prisma will create for us a prisma.yml and a datamodel.graphql file where the main types will be held and a docker-compose.yml file if we have choosen this in the setup.